 From eyewitness to history maker, Pete Souza provides behind-the-scenes photographs from the White House and beyond.
-Pete was the Chief Official White House Photographer for President Obama and an Official White House Photographer for President Reagan.
+Pete was the Chief Official White House Photographer for President Obama and Director of the White House Photography Office for all eight years of the Obama administration.

 Eyewitness to History